4 Ways Using CinchSeal Improves Cheese Processing

 Because of these important concerns, CinchSeal consults with the U.S. Department of Agriculture on the design of rotary shaft seals made for food processing applications.
-They are USDA-certified for poultry and dairy.
-The USDA’s “accepted” designation assures they will not cause contamination.
+They are USDA-certified for poultry and dairy, and the USDA’s “accepted” designation assures they will not cause contamination.

 - Leak preventing, FDA-approved silicone elastomer molded slightly smaller than the shaft.
 The elastomer creates an interference fit to prevent material from leaking out.

-- Elastomer that spins with the shaft, stopping the shaft damage that can result with stationary seals, such as mechanical packing and lip seals.
+- Elastomer that spins with the shaft, stopping shaft damage that can result with stationary seals like mechanical packing and lip seals

 - Rotor cups compressed with optimum load against stationary faces when the elastomer turns with the shaft.
 The rotors seal potential pathways for leaks.